 Which scientific disciplines do you support?

-We support the three available ERC scientific disciplines: PE (Physical Sciences and Engineering), LS (Life Sciences) and SH (Social Sciences and Humanities), with proven track record in all of them.
+We support the three available ERC scientific disciplines: PE (Physical Sciences and Engineering), LS (Life Sciences) and SH (Social Sciences and Humanities), with a proven track record in all of them.

 Do you consult on panel selection?